Dash-OS/tcl-modules/examples/react.md

 We may have other reducers operating on different keys.

 > **Important:** This should be the ONLY way that data travels into our components.
 We
-> should NEVER use global variables or any other method as it may break the
+> should NEVER use global variables or any other method as it may break the rendering lifecycles.

 ```tcl
 # Reducers are how we manage our state.
 We create a reducer easily: